Expats and elderly parents

 Luckily, British Telecom has this nifty online tool that checks whether a phone line is faulty – I’ve used it before and it works brilliantly.
 I keyed in Mum’s phone number and it reported back that the line was in perfect working order.

 By now I was very nervous.
-Futilely, I phoned again.
+I phoned again.
+And again.
 I couldn’t even get the mobile number to make contact, but as mentioned before, this wasn’t entirely unexpected.

 Time to phone the emergency contacts